inseq-team/inseq/docs/source/examples/tuned_lens.rst

 .. note::

-    This tutorial adopts the "Tuned Lens" name for the proposed affine transformation method following `Belrose et al. (2023) <https://arxiv.org/abs/2303.08112>`__, but we note that "Linear Shortcut", as proposed by `Yom Din et al. (2023) <https://arxiv.org/abs/2303.09435>`__, can be used interchangeably.
+    This tutorial adopts the "Tuned Lens" name for the affine transformation proposed by `Belrose et al. (2023) <https://arxiv.org/abs/2303.08112>`__.
+We note that the Linear Shortcut method proposed by `Yom Din et al. (2023) <https://arxiv.org/abs/2303.09435>`__ can be used for the same purpose, training a linear transformation instead.

 `Belrose et al. (2023) <https://arxiv.org/abs/2303.08112>`__ and
-`Yom Din et al. (2023) <https://arxiv.org/abs/2303.09435>`__ introduced a new promising approach to inspect how predictions are progressively formed across the layers of Transformers-based language models.
-By training linear projections mapping hidden states of intermediate layers to last layer's space, authors overcome the assumption of a common space shared by all Transformer layers adopted by `previous work <https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens>`__.
+`Yom Din et al. (2023) <https://arxiv.org/abs/2303.09435>`__ introduced a new promising category of approaches to inspect how predictions are progressively formed across the layers of Transformers-based language models.
+By training projections mapping hidden states of intermediate layers to last layer's space, authors overcome the assumption of a common space shared by all Transformer layers adopted by `previous work <https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens>`__.
 Tuned lens predictions are more aligned to model's predictive distribution and more faithful to the internal feature importance